$0 Maine Adoption Quick-Start Checklist

 Does MICWA apply to stepparent adoptions?

 Yes.
 MICWA applies to any adoption proceeding where the child may qualify as an Indian child, regardless of adoption type.
 Stepparent adoptions are not exempt.
-The compliance steps are the same: verify heritage, contact tribes, document the process.
+The compliance steps are the same in principle: verify heritage, follow the applicable formal notice process, and document the process.

 What is a "qualified expert witness" under MICWA?